OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 test_adventure_trip_negative_cost
 -> as there is no such thing as negative cost here we want to make sure that when a package is created with negative cost a value error is raised. here we test this by trying to make a vacation with negative cost

-test_adventure_trip_calculate_cost_negative_days()
+test_adventure_trip_negative_days()
 -> same goes with negative days which make no logical sense at all. the same thing as in the test before is done here to make sure a package with negative days raises an error

 test_luxury_cruise_zero_days()
 -> a holiday with zero days makes no sense which is what this test is for. here we make a holiday with zero days which then logically should raise a value error

 test_beach_resort_invalid_surfing()
--> each of our packages has an attribute which needs to be defined when making a package (surfing,difficulty,suite) these are either a bool or for the adventurepark a string. here we make sure that when an invalid attribute is used a value error is raised. we test this here specifically with trying to describe a package
+-> each of our packages has an attribute which needs to be defined when making a package (surfing,difficulty,suite) these are either a bool or for the adventurepark a string. here we make sure that when an invalid attribute is used a value error is raised. we test this here specifically with trying to make a package

 test_beach_resort_invalid_location()
 -> here its the same idea but with the location for a package. we want to make sure that when eg a integer is entered instead of a string a value error is raised